Copenhagen

 • Tivoli Gardens - a must-visit with kids, this is the world’s second-oldest operating amusement park (and said to have inspired Walt Disney!), combining classic charm with modern rides.
 And unlike typical American theme parks, there is a variety of great food options, making a full day here enjoyable for the kids and parents alike.

 • Copenhagen is a great place to pick up a special piece of Scandinavian design.
-From clothing and accessories to home goods, the city is full of shops carrying both well-known brands and local designers, making it easy to find something unique to bring home.
+From clothing and accessories to home goods, the city is full of shops carrying both well-known brands and local designers, with much of the best shopping concentrated in and around Indre By (the historic city center).

 There's so much more to explore.
-For a comprehensive list of our favorite spots (including more hidden gems we discovered), reach out for a custom itinerary.
+Reach out for a comprehensive list of our favorite spots (including more hidden gems we discovered) or book a bespoke full-trip planner.

 Tips